HaldamirS/CLERMS/ReadMe.md

 model training and embedding obtaining are introduced in this step.
 All the parameters for the training can be modified in this step.
 To get the embedding, just run `model.ipynb`.

 ## note
 if you find this code helpful and use it, please cite our paper.
-Any question about our paper, please contact with sunhaiming@hikvision.com